jay3sh/mepage/_posts/2010-01-13-how-to-do-an-online-ide-for-android-app-development.md

 layout: post
 title: "How to do an online IDE for Android app development"
 ---
-"How to do an online IDE for Android app development"
+How to do an online IDE for Android app development
 ===
 No, this is not a product that I am planning to work on.
 I am sufficiently occupied with my current projects and plan to continue working on them.
 But one can't help flirting with new ideas, so I am going to put it out there.
 If you like it, go implement it.